markriedl/coinrun-game-ai-assignment/README.md

 ## Grading

 * 2 point: pass unit tests
-* 6 points: Train a network that can beat the easy level in less than 40 duration (averaged over 10 runs)
+* 4 points: Train a network that can beat the easy level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat the easy level in less than 100 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat the easy level in less than 50 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the easy monster level in less than X duration (averaged over 10 runs)
+* 1 point: Train a network that can beat the easy monster level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the medium level in less than Y duration (averaged over 10 runs)
+* 1 point: Train a network that can beat the medium level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)